steffahn/mutcursor/README.md

 [MutCursor] is more efficient because it avoids dynamic allocation, while [MutCursorVec] provides for an arbitrarily deep stack.

+[MutCursorRootedVec] supports mutable references to a separate root type and a different leaf type.
+In the future I may generalize this pattern to be more flexible.

 ## Usage
 ```rust
 use mutcursor::MutCursor;